Dobrobot/wic/port/mbed/readme.md

 MBED WIC Wrapper
 ================

-This example makes it a breeze to use WIC on MBED.
+This wrapper makes it a breeze to use WIC on MBED.

 ## WICClient

 This is a wrapper class for client mode.
+Features/characteristics include:

+- blocking interfaces
-- supports TCP and TLS modes (determined by target URL)
+- TCP and TLS modes (determined by URL)
-- supports redirects (with configurable maximum number of redirects)
-- blocking interfaces which must be called from a non-interrupt context
-- handles full-duplex socket 'backpressure'
+- responds to socket 'back-pressure'

-WICClient makes use of a number of synchronisation features in order to work reliably in a multithreaded MBED application.
-These
-include:

-- dedicated threads for reading and writing
-- mailboxes for incoming and outgoing messages/fragments
-- event loop for serialising access to wic_inst and managing timing
-- mutex and condition variable on application facing interfaces to implement blocking

-The application below will try to connect every 10 seconds.
-Once connected, it will send "hello world!" every 5 seconds.
-If the connection fails, it will return to trying to open the connection.
+- long life object, no need to create/destroy for each connection

+An example:

 ~~~ c++
 #include "wic_client.hpp"